 Everyone knows that Nevada became a state in 1864, but many are surprised to discover that Nevada did not adopt an official state flag until 1905.
 Even more people are surprised to discover that Nevada has had four different official state flags.

-In truth, like Nevada, many states did not adopt official state flags until around the turn of, or the first part of the twentieth century.
+In actuality, just like in Nevada, many states did not adopt flags until the end of the 19th or the first part of the 20th century.

-No other group or organization is more responsible for promoting and creating so many of our beautiful state flags than the National Society of the Daughters of the American Revolution.
+No other group or organization is more responsible for promoting and creating so many of our beautiful state flags in America than the National Society of the Daughters of the American Revolution.

 Because of the expense involved in producing the “All for our Country” state flag, it was short lived and only a few originals exist.

 The third Nevada flag was chosen through a statewide contest to find a design that was less expensive to produce.
 The design chosen was submitted by Don Shellbach III in 1929.
 The flag remained in use until 1991.

 The flag background color chosen was cobalt blue, which is a color most would associate with royal blue.
 Because cobalt blue is not actually a specific color some manufacturers made the background the same color as the field of the American flag.
 Others made them different shades of blue.
 Regardless, the blue color of the flag symbolizes our loyalty to the United States.

 The star indicates that we are the “Silver State” and the words “Battle Born” remind us that we became a state during the Civil War.
 The sagebrush sprays under the star represent our state flower and symbol.
 The word Nevada was spelled around the star on the flag.